WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 ### Contact list

 Wouldn't it be handy to send payments without having to ask for an invoice or an address from the recipient?
-With Keysend or P2EP and PGP we could have a contact list from which you can choose a recipient and your client automatically fetches a new address from that persons wallet.
+With Keysend or P2EP and PGP we could have a contact list from which you can choose a recipient and your client automatically fetches a new address from that person's wallet.
 Basic PGP Client: [https://github.com/zkSNACKs/Meta/issues/13](https://github.com/zkSNACKs/Meta/issues/13)

 ### Chat